Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 untreated_nn = t(untreated_nn)
 ```

 To estimate a robust CATE, we would likely use all customers in the neighborhood.
 A high value for K increases the accounted neighborhood, while it decreases the similarity between the customers.
-Therefore, the estimation depends on the choice of K. To find an optimal value of K, we want to minimize the squared difference between $\widehat{\tau_K}(x)$ and the transformed outcome $Y*$.
+Therefore, the estimation depends on the choice of K. To find an optimal value of K, we want to minimize the squared difference between $\hat{\tau}_K(x)$ and the transformed outcome $Y^*$.
 This is called the 'Transformed Outcome Approach', which will be described in the following.

 ## Transformed Outcome Approach